-E-rate - The schools and libraries Universal Service Support Program, commonly known as the E-rate program, helps schools and libraries obtain affordable telecommunications services, broadband Internet access and internal network connections.
+E-rate - The schools and libraries universal service support program, commonly known as the E-rate program, helps schools and libraries to obtain affordable telecommunications services, broadband Internet access and internal network connections.

-Early Reading Intervention (state revenue) - Provides supplemental resources to ensure students are reading on grade level.
-Reading interventions are in place for kindergarten through third grade students with reading deficiencies identified with diagnostic tests.
+Early Reading Intervention - Provides early reading intervention services to students in grades kindergarten through third grade who demonstrate deficiencies based on their individual performance on diagnostic tests.
 The Early Reading Intervention program is designed to reduce the number of students needing remedial reading services.
-Program funds are used for: special reading teachers, trained aides, volunteer tutors under the supervision of a certified teacher, computer-based reading tutorial programs, and teacher assistants for small group instruction.
-Early reading intervention funds are used to provide direct instruction for students who need extra assistance or extended instructional time.
+Program funds are used for: special reading teachers; trained aides; volunteer tutors under the supervision of a certified teacher; computer-based reading tutorial programs; aides to instruct in class groups while the teacher provides direct instruction to the students who need extra assistance; or extended instructional time in the school day or year for these students.